chi110356042/Dinkle/README.md

 Complete model development program.

+DataonlyNet is a model that does not contain a RULE.

+Net is a model that contain a RULE.

 ### model_train_test

 The complete prediction process, including data pre-processing, model training, testing and output of scatterplots and confusion matrices.